BeauJoh/thesis/seminar/slides.md

 * Used in computationally intensive tasks and are a critical component in current scientific research.
 * Essential in simulations for quantum mechanics, weather forecasting, climate research, oil and gas exploration and molecular modeling, etc.
 * However require huge amounts of electricity to operate – the Summit, currently number one in the TOP500, requires 8.8 MW to power, which is in the capacity of a small coal power plant.
-* To reduce this large energy footprint supercomputers are becoming increasingly heterogeneous.
+* To reduce this large energy footprint supercomputers are becoming increasingly heterogeneous -- by using accelerators.
+* Accelerators: dedicated hardware which can accelerate particular classes of problems.

 #Trends in Supercomputing -- A view from the Top500